iricartb/vsce-php-clean-code/README.md

 ## Features

 - Format comments
-- Remove multiple consecutive empty lines
+- Removes multiple consecutive empty lines
-- Remove empty lines inside the blocks at the beginning and at the end
+- Removes empty lines inside the blocks at the beginning and at the end
-- Format opening and closing parentheses
+- Removes unnecessary spaces in opening and closing parentheses
 - Format opening and closing braces
 - Format function parameters
 - Format control structures